-- When using the HDMI cable, you can connect the camera to an HDTV using the Anynet+(CEC) method. - If the HDTV supports Anynet+(CEC), the TV turns on automatically when used in conjunction with the camera.
-This feature may not be available on some HDTVs. - When connected to an HDTV by an HDMI cable, the camera cannot capture a photo or video. - When connected to an HDTV, some of the camera's playback functions may not be available. - The length of time after which the camera and an HDTV are connected may vary depending on the memory card that you are using.
-As the main feature of a memory card is to increase the transfer speed, it is not necessarily true to say that a memory card with a faster transfer speed is also fast in using the HDMI function.
+- When using the HDMI cable, you can connect the camera to an HDTV using the Anynet+(CEC) method. - The Anynet+(CEC) functions allow you to control connected devices using the TV remote control. - If the HDTV supports Anynet+(CEC), the TV turns on automatically when used in conjunction with the camera.
+This feature may not be available on some HDTVs. - When connected to an HDTV by an HDMI cable, the camera cannot capture a photo or video. - When connected to an HDTV, some of the camera's playback functions may not be available. - The length of time after which the camera and an HDTV are connected may vary depending on the memory card that you are using. - As the main feature of a memory card is to increase the transfer speed, it is not necessarily true to say that a memory card with a faster transfer speed is also fast in using the HDMI function.